renzorico/real_estate_auction/README.md

 Real Estate Auction Scraper
-Overview

-This project is a web scraper designed to extract real estate auction data from a government website.
+This project is a web scraper designed to extract real estate auction data from Spain government website.
 It gathers property information, including addresses, auction dates, and property types, and provides a user-friendly interface to explore the data.
 This README provides an overview of the project's features, installation instructions, usage guide, and additional information.

 Features